Bobbie Ruth Langley

 Bobbie Ruth is deeply grateful for his continued friendship and support of Life Cycle.

-Spike (Chinese Crested / Chihuahua), Beatrice (Staffordsire Terrier) and Ty (Minature Pincher) can often be found in the Life Cycle office, especially during morning hours, ready to greet any visitor with barks, whines, wags and smiles.
-Sometimes goofy and often empathetic, these canines play a very important role in making visitors feel more at ease when visiting Life Cycle for the first time.
-Both Beatrice and Ty were adopted through a local all-volunteer pet rescue program.
+Spike (Chinese Crested / Chihuahua), Scotch (Lhasa Apso), Beatrice (Staffordsire Terrier) and Ty (Minature Pincher) can often be found in the Life Cycle office, especially during morning hours, ready to greet visitors with barks, whines, wags and smiles.
+Sometimes goofy and often empathetic, these canines play a very important role in making visitors feel more at ease when visiting Life Cycle’s facility.